jspickering/Experiments/README.md

 # Experiments

-This repository contains all the tasks used in the following pre-registered studies:
+This repository contains all the tasks used in the following pre-registered studies (currently under embargo):
 * [Impulsivity and inhibitory control in Parkinson's](https://osf.io/zvndc/)
 * [Impulsivity and inhibitory control in ageing](https://osf.io/fnyp7/)